SpaceGiraffe-io/reqhub-docs/docs/recipes/monthly-pricing.md

 #### Biweekly, quarterly, and annual plans

-If you're looking to price your API other than monthly, ReqHub also supports subscription intervals of 2 weeks, 3 months, or 1 year.
+It doesn't have to be monthly!
+ReqHub also supports subscription intervals of 2 weeks, 3 months, or 1 year.
+For example, to complement a plan of $10 per month, you could also offer a discounted annual plan for $99.

 ![Subscription intervals](https://reqhubprod.blob.core.windows.net/public/docs/pricing-subscription-intervals.png)